slyvex-core/slyvex-stratum-bridge/docs/hive-setup.md

 # Hive configuration
 ## Local bridge (1 bridge per miner)
-This assumes that you will be running the ks_bridge on the mining computer.
+This assumes that you will be running the svx_bridge on the mining computer.
 I've provided 2 template flight sheets that can be imported to jumpstart the config process

 ---

-I'll be using bzminer here, so I'm focusing on the file [here](misc/hive-templates/kas_bz_local_adapter.json).
+I'll be using bzminer here, so I'm focusing on the file [here](misc/hive-templates/svx_bz_local_adapter.json).
 Hive gives the option to import from a file or from your clipboard; I'll be copying directly from the clipboard in this example.

 Navigate to the template that you want and hit the 'copy file contents' button